openMVG/openMVG/docs/sphinx/rst/openMVG/bundle_adjustment/bundle_adjustment.rst

 openMVG bundle_adjustment framework
 =====================================

-OpenMVG relies on the [Ceres-solver]_ Google library to perform the Bundle Adjustment.
+OpenMVG relies on the [Ceres]_ Google library to perform the Bundle Adjustment.
 In order to ease its usage openMVG provides:

 * data container to setup the problem,